cdlewis/phelpsfacts/index.md

 The story of Peter's quest to deregulate banking quickly entered popular culture and is believed to have been inspiration for Ronald Reagan's own fight against communism as well as the popular movie *Mr Smith Goes to Washington*.

 ## 6
-The roundabout was first invented by Peter Phelps as a means of travelling by only turning right.
+The roundabout was first invented by Peter Phelps as a means of travelling by only going to the right.